-MACH32 is a partnership between Chris Terriff, P.Eng, an engineer by training and Marc Curial, MD, an emergency room doctor.
+MACH32 is a partnership between Chris Terriff, P.Eng, an engineer by training, and Dr. Marc Curial, MD, an emergency room doctor.
 The Edmonton-based startup brings together expertise in engineering and health sciences to create innovative medical devices to protect lives.

 In the year ahead, the company is working to complete an evaluation project for ACT with Alberta Health Services and W21C as well as pre-clinical testing of the IMSAFE prototype.
 UCeed’s pre-seed investment is allowing the company to expand its team, accelerate the development of IMSAFE, complete a market assessment and secure additional intellectual property.

-UCeed Health Fund is supported by the generosity of the River Fund at the Calgary Foundation and their mission to build a healthy and vibrant community where everyone belongs.
+UCeed Health Fund is supported by the generosity of the River Fund at the Calgary Foundation and its mission to build a healthy and vibrant community where everyone belongs.